 That’s why ACF delved into the latest National Pollutant Inventory’s emission data, collected annually from big polluters like power stations, mines and manufacturing plants.
-Read on to find out more about the air pollution that digging and burning coal imposes on surrounding communities, and to look up the pollution data in your postcode.
+Read on to find out more about the air pollution that digging and burning coal imposes on surrounding communities.

 Air pollution from digging and burning coal is a major health hazard for many Australian communities, and will only continue without a real plan to replace ageing and failing coal-fired power stations with renewable energy.

 ACF’s analysis of the National Pollutant Inventory’s emission data reveals that six of the ten postcodes with the highest air pollution host a coal-fired power station or coal mine.

 We focused our research on five dangerous air pollutants – coarse particles (PM10), fine particles (PM2.5), sulphur dioxide (SO2), oxides of nitrogen (NOx) and mercury, and found: